-1. Each student has their own operatory.
-The student will schedule patient appointments via axiUm.
-The student will indicate the procedures to be performed so that appropriate instruments can be made available by the assistants.
+1. Each resident has their own operatory with a computer.
+The resident will schedule patient appointments via axiUm.
+The resident will indicate the procedures to be performed so that appropriate instruments can be made available by the assistants.
 Special instrument requests must be made well in advance to ensure that the assistants can comply with the necessary sterilization requirements.
-Students treating patients before clinic opens at 9:00 cannot expect assistance unless scheduled.
-Students who don't complete patient treatment before the assistants leave for the day will be responsible for cleaning the unit/operatory so that it will be ready for use the following clinic session.
+Residents treating patients before clinic opens at 9:00 cannot expect assistance unless scheduled.
+Residents who don't complete patient treatment before the assistants leave for the day will be responsible for cleaning the unit/operatory so that it will be ready for use the following clinic session.